 Backend Security: Beyond the Basics

-After a user reported they could see other users' data in our API responses, I spent a weekend doing a complete security audit of our backend.
-Here's everything I learned about keeping your Node.js APIs secure - from basic sanitization to some sneaky edge cases.
+After one user told me they could see other users' data in our API, I spent the whole weekend checking the entire backend security.
+Here is everything I learned about keeping Node.js APIs secure.
+From basic cleaning to some tricky edge cases.

 The Obvious Stuff (That People Still Mess Up)